 While we all would love to save a few bucks once in a while, you should take a closer look at the features the web host offers as opposed to jumping on the first cheap plan that comes your way.

 Oh, don’t fall for the “unlimited everything” trap that is supposed to lure you in.
-Nothing is really unlimited since you’re just getting sucked into a shared web hosting plan, which is okay for a small WordPress site BTW.
-But once your website starts pulling visitors in the millions, the web host will politely force you to scale up.
+Nothing is really unlimited.
+Since these are often shared web hosting plans (which is okay for a small WordPress site BTW) there are a limited number of resources being split between every website on that server.
+So once your website starts pulling in large amounts of visitors, the web host will politely force you to scale up.
 If you have a WordPress portal that gets millions of pageviews per month, shared hosting won’t cut it – even with the unlimited options.

 Features and Performance